midudev/midu.dev/README.md

 # Contributors ✨

-If you find errors on the articles or you want to improve the website, you definitely are welcome to create a Pull Request to make the blog better. 👍 Some already did it!
+**If you find errors on the articles, you want to improve the website or even you would like to post an article,** you definitely are welcome to create a Pull Request to make the blog better. 👍 Some already did it!
 Thanks 🙇‍!!!

 [//]: contributors